Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers: Uniting Optimization Algorithm

 With this model, the optimization algorithms that we consider assign $u$ to a function of the state that involves the cost function, and such a function of the state may be time dependent.
 The control algorithm leading to \eqref{eqn:HBF} assigns $u$ to $-\lambda \xp_2 - \gamma \nabla L(\xp_1)$ where $\gamma > 0$ and $\lambda > 0$, and the control algorithm leading to \IfConf{\eqref{eqn:MJODE_ZetaNum}}{\eqref{eqn:MJODE_ZetaNum_TR}} assigns $u$ to $-2\bar{d}(t)\xp_2 - \frac{\zeta^2}{M}\nabla L(\xp_1 + \bar{\beta}(t)\xp_2)$ where $\zeta > 0$, $M >0$ is the Lipschitz constant for $\nabla L$, and where $\bar{d}(t)$ and $\bar{\beta}(t)$ are defined, for all $t \geq 0$, as

+The functions $\bar{d}$ and $\bar{\beta}$ are defined expressly as in \eqref{eqn:dBarBetaBar} for ease of analysis in the forthcoming Propositions \ref{prop:ConvergenceNSCVXNesterov}-\ref{prop:UGASNest}.
+Such a time-varying definition satisfies the linear combination of the damping terms mentioned below \eqref{eqn:MJODENCVX}.
+While constant terms can be used for \eqref{eqn:MJODENCVX}, when $L$ is strongly convex, constant damping terms are not adequate for convex $L$; see \cite{muehlebach2019dynamical}.
 The proposed logic-based algorithm ``unites'' the two optimization algorithms modeled by $\hcq$, where the logic variable $\xlogic \in Q := \{0,1\}$ indicates which algorithm is currently being used.
 The local and global algorithms, respectively, are defined as

 where the algorithm defined by $\hcone$ plays the role of the global algorithm in uniting control (see, e.g., {\cite[Chapter~4]{220}), while the algorithm defined by $\hczero$ plays the role of the local algorithm.
 The outputs $\hp_0$ corresponding to the output for the heavy ball algorithm and $\hp_1$ corresponding to the output for Nesterov's algorithm are defined as